Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 This places emphasis on the meaning and gives extra weight to the rough weather.

-Again an inversion occurs, the opening trochee replacing the iamb:
+Again, in line five, an inversion occurs, with the opening trochee replacing the iamb:

 The stress is on the first syllable, after which the iambic pattern continues to the end.
-Note the metaphor (eye of heaven) for the sun, and the inversion of the line grammatically, where too hot ordinarily would be at the end of the line.
+Note the metaphor (eye of heaven) for the sun and the inversion of the line grammatically.
+Ordinarily, too hot would be at the end of the line.
 This is called anastrophe, the change of order in a sentence.

-Note the spondee, this time in the middle of the line.
-And a trochee opens:
+Note the spondee in line 11, this time in the middle of the line.
+It also opens with a trochee: